opendime/opendime/whitepapers/opendime-trust-features.md

 we can share this information:

 - the i2c bus between the main micro and the ATECC508a comes out to the rear test pads.
-- anyone with a i2c bus monitor and the public-domain ATSHA204A datasheet could follow along.
+- anyone with a i2c bus monitor and the public ATECC508A datasheet could follow along.
 - someone with a little patience could send their own commands to the security chip, and read the (public) data slots and configuration values.
 - so everything we claim in this document could be proven, if one was properly motivated.